KFK9-Labs/KFK9-Coin/README.md

 ## License - License ⚖️
-KungFu K9 coin is released under the terms of the MIT license.
-Kung-Fu K9 ICO Contract is licensed under KFK9-Labs license.
+Kung-Fu K9 Token Contract is released under the terms of the MIT license.
+Kung-Fu K9 ICO Contract is released under KFK9-Labs license.
 See
 [COPYING](COPYING) for more information or see [opensource.org](https://opensource.org/licenses/MIT)